Peter Murphy (musician): Should the World Fail to Fall Apart: 1985–1986

 They sent the music to Beggars Banquet and approved of the album.
-In regards to the finishing tapes, Ivo Watts-Russell was responsible for the initially mixing the album.
-While Murphy was intriguted with the ambient style of mixing, both he and Hughes took the tapes and decided to mix them by themselves.
+In regard to the finishing tapes, Ivo Watts-Russell was responsible for the initially mixing the album.
+While Murphy was intrigued with the ambient style of mixing, both he and Hughes took the tapes and decided to mix them by themselves.
 However, Ivo’s contribution of the single "Final Solution" were kept and the "ambient" mix of the title track of the album did show up on the B-side of the single.
 Murphy had full control of choosing the cover art for the album.
 The album cover art was contributed by a Venezuelan artist Carlos Sosa, who was a friend of Murphy.
 Murphy decided to convince Beggars Banquet to pay for Sosa’s plane ticket from Venezuela to England to get the cover art.
 Murphy explained his friend's style of painting and how it contributed to the cover art: "His stuff was now very simple, childlike, unknowing and naïve.
 He thought that was how my album was.
 So we painted (the cover) together in my attic.
 It was like a nursery picture."
 Murphy's first solo album, Should the World Fail to Fall Apart (1986), was similarly overlooked.
 Should the World Fail to Fall Apart did spawn several singles, including a cover of Pere Ubu's "Final Solution".
 Murphy showed some concerns and reluctance to perform the album live.
 Murphy explained his reasons on why: "I was pressed to get a band together.
 I was almost dragged into it by necessity to earn money.
 I didn’t really feel like going out on the road at all after the exhaustive Bauhaus tours.
 I was very shy, didn’t really feel confident enough to confront name musicians or really didn’t have any idea of who to choose.
 After working with Bauhaus, such a creative set of people and such a definite identity, it was going to be difficult to follow that up.
 To follow it up with a reflection of Bauhaus or something that was in the same direction would be very stupid and unnecessary and not work at all.
 You just couldn’t get that power."